ucl-casa-ce/Open-Gauges/Contributed/NeoPixelBarometer/README.md

 ## Digital model

-The model is provided in Fusion 360 for any edits to wording, sizing etc.
+The model is provided in Fusion 360 for any edits to wording, sizing etc (note the Pi is not included due to seperate licensing).